Opened 10 years ago

 Hello TJ!

 I am using jQuery UI for my interface on a WebGL project.
-Since the entire screen is a HTML5 canvas, I was hoping I could test for object intersection and display Tooltips when certain interactions in the WebGL project occur (such as mousing over a planet).
+I was hoping I could test for object intersection in WebGL and display Tooltips when certain interactions occur (such as mousing over a planet sphere).
+The Tooltip would need to be attached to the HTML5 canvas, which takes up the entire screen.

-I don't exactly need to create the Tooltip on hover.
-I was just setting that up as a simple use case.
-I just need to be able to manually open the tooltip with mouse track working correctly.
+I don't need to create the Tooltip on hover.
+I just set that up as a simple use case.
+I need to be able to manually open the Tooltip with mouse track working correctly.

 This is working as intended.
 Tracking tooltips only apply when the opening is caused by the pointer.
 Even without manually opening a tooltip, if a tracking tooltip is opened via focus, it won't track.